A Beginner’s Guide To Using Smartphones For Seniors

 Most phones enable you to reset PIN, password, or pattern if you forget them:

-• iPhones: Use your Apple ID to reset your password via the “Forgot password?” option.
+• Use your Apple ID to reset your password by selecting the “Forgot password?” option on your iPhone.

-• Android phones: The system displays the “Forgot pattern” option after several failed attempts to unlock your phone.
+• The system displays the “Forgot pattern” option after several failed attempts to unlock an Android phone.

 You can also perform a factory reset to erase all data if these options don’t work with the help of a trusted family member or tech support.